China Education Television

-China Education Television (CETV) (中国教育电视台) is an educational TV station in China.
+China Education Television (CETV; 中国教育电视台) is an educational TV station in China.
 Its first broadcast was on October 1, 1986.
-It provides mainly educational programs, similar to BBC Two in the United Kingdom or NHK E in Japan.
+It provides mainly educational programs, similar to BBC Two in the United Kingdom or NHK Educational TV in Japan.

 Free channels

 CETV-1

 CETV-1 has been broadcasting since 1986.
 It was first conceived as a comprehensive education channel focusing on Chinese education and human resource development.

 It is the only satellite channel with the same policy support as CCTV-1, the only satellite channel covering more than 2,000 colleges and universities, and 400,000 primary and secondary schools through ChinaSat 9, ChinaSat 6B and Apstar 6 transmission.

 Over 92% of users have been using cable TV and about 971 million people are covered.
-CETV mainly publicizes the Chinese Communist Party’s national education policies in the form of educational culture programs, public service programs, and campus fashion programs.
+CETV mainly publicizes the Chinese Communist Party's national education policies in the form of educational culture programs, public service programs, and campus fashion programs.

 CETV-2

 CETV-2 covers satellite TV channels, as well as in Southeast Asia, and mainly broadcasts continuing education courses of China Central Radio & TV University, in order to facilitate Adult and Vocational Education.
 The courses cover literature, law, finance, economics, science, engineering, agriculture, and medicine.